dorizgean2/ClueGameRepository/README.md

 For ease of implementation, each step should be directly mapped **AHEAD OF TIME** to the processor's ISA (listed below):

-Examples of Good vs. Bad C Code for Conversion
+Examples of Good vs. Bad C Code for Conversion:
 ----------------------------------------------------------------------------

 Here is an example of what that would look like, let's say you write: